Loquat: Cultivation

+History

+The plant has been cultivated in China for over 1,000 years.
+Chinese immigrants are presumed to have carried the loquat to Hawaii and California.
+It has been cultivated in Japan for about 1,000 years and presumably the fruits and seeds were brought back from China to Japan by the many Japanese scholars visiting and studying in China during the Tang dynasty.

 Over 800 loquat cultivars exist in Asia.
 Self-fertile variants include the 'Gold Nugget' and 'Mogi' cultivars.
-The loquat is easy to grow in subtropical to mild temperate climates where it is often primarily grown as an ornamental plant, especially for its sweet-scented flowers, and secondarily for its delicious fruit.
+The loquat is easy to grow in subtropical to mild temperate climates, where it is often primarily grown as an ornamental plant, especially for its sweet-scented flowers, and secondarily for its delicious fruit.
 The boldly textured foliage adds a tropical look to gardens, contrasting well with many other plants.

-There are many named cultivars, with orange or white flesh.
-Some cultivars are intended for home-growing, where the flowers open gradually, and thus the fruit also ripens gradually, compared to the commercially grown species where the flowers open almost simultaneously, and the whole tree's fruit also ripens together.
+The many named cultivars have orange or white flesh.
+Some cultivars are intended for home growing, where the flowers open gradually, thus the fruit also ripens gradually, compared to the commercially grown species where the flowers open almost simultaneously, and the whole tree's fruit also ripen together.

-China is the biggest producer of loquat in the world, more than 5 times the production of the 2nd biggest producer Spain, followed by Pakistan and Turkey.
+China is the biggest producer of loquat in the world, more than five times the production of the second-largest producer, Spain, followed by Pakistan and Turkey.
 In Europe, Spain is the main producer of loquat.

-In temperate climates it is grown as an ornamental with winter protection, as the fruits seldom ripen to an edible state.
+In temperate climates, it is grown as an ornamental with winter protection, as the fruits seldom ripen to an edible state.
 In the United Kingdom, it has gained the Royal Horticultural Society's Award of Garden Merit.

-In the US, the loquat tree is hardy only in USDA zones 8 and above, and will flower only where winter temperatures do not fall below 30 F. In such areas, the tree flowers in autumn and the fruit ripens in late winter.
-It is popular in the East, as well as the South.
+In the United States, the loquat tree is hardy in USDA zones 8 and above, and will flower only where winter temperatures do not fall below 30 F. In such areas, the tree flowers in autumn and the fruit ripens in late winter.
+It is popular in the southeastern United States.
+In the United States, cultivation is typically within the southeastern and temperate west coast regions.
+The one advantage the loquat has among others, though, is its fruit becomes available in late April – early May around a time many other fruits are not ready yet.

-However, loquats have been reported to survive temperatures as cold as 12 F for short periods of time.
-The loquat grows poorly if the temperature is "too tropical", but it is unclear at what maximum temperature it can be cultivated.
+Loquats have been reported to survive temperatures as cold as 12 F for short periods of time.
+The loquat grows poorly if the temperature is "too tropical", but at what maximum temperature it can be cultivated is unclear.